top of page

 This is a contained, performance-driven feature.
 It lives in real locations across Austin, with a small crew, a focused cast, and a production model built around authenticity and speed.
 That approach keeps the film honest, but it also means we don't have the safety net of a large studio budget.

-Right now, we’re working toward a lean production target of $36,000, with early development already underway.
-Every dollar we raise goes directly into putting the film on screen—paying cast and crew, securing locations, handling post-production, and making sure the final product can stand alongside the films that inspired it.
+Right now, we're working toward a lean production target of $42,000, with early development already underway.
+Every dollar we raise goes directly into putting the film on screen — paying cast and crew, securing locations, handling post-production, and making sure the final product can stand alongside the films that inspired it.

-Once the production budget is recouped, the plan is simple: all proceeds from the film will be donated to the Sunset Homeless Navigation Center in South Austin.
+Once the production budget is recouped, all proceeds from the film will be donated directly to Austin organizations doing the hardest work in this space: ECHO Austin, Charlie Center, Sunrise Navigation Center, and Trinity Center.
+These are the organizations that show up every day for the people Odie is about.
 The same community that informs the story will directly benefit from it.

 We're also working to involve that community during production, hiring unhoused individuals as background performers and in select roles.
 Not as a gesture, but as a way to keep the film honest and rooted in real experience.